TransAsia Airways Flight 791

 TransAsia Airways Flight 791 was a regular cargo flight between Chiang Kai Shek International Airport (now Taiwan Taoyuan International Airport) and Macau International Airport.
-At 01:52 AM local time on 21 December 2002, the ATR 72 operating the flight crashed into the sea 17 km southwest of Magong, Penghu, Taiwan.
+At 01:52 am local time on 21 December 2002, the ATR 72 operating the flight crashed into the sea 17 km southwest of Magong, Penghu, Taiwan.
 The two crew members on board were killed.

 Accident

 Flight GE791 was operated using an ATR 72-200 freighter.
 The captain and first officer were the only occupants of the aircraft.
 The flight was from Chiang Kai Shek International Airport (now Taoyuan International Airport) to Macau International Airport.

-Flight 791 departed from Taoyuan at 1:04 AM local time (17:04 UTC).
-At 1:51 AM, the first officer requested permission from Air Traffic Control (ATC) to descend from flight level (FL) 180 (18000 ft) to FL160 (16000 ft).
+Flight 791 departed from Taoyuan at 1:04 am local time (17:04 UTC).
+At 1:51 am, the first officer requested permission from Air Traffic Control (ATC) to descend from flight level (FL) 180 (18000 ft) to FL160 (16000 ft).
 The controller approved the request and the first officer acknowledged.
-However, the aircraft began a rapid descent and disappeared from the radar screens one minute later, at 01:52 AM.
-The last known position of the aircraft was about 17 km southwest of Phengu, Magong.
+However, the aircraft began a rapid descent and disappeared from the radar screens one minute later, at 01:52 am.
+The last known position of the aircraft was about 17 km southwest of Magong, Penghu.

-At 03:05 AM, the Civil Aeronautics Administration of the Ministry of Communications of Taiwan declared an emergency and dispatched helicopters and boats of the Air Force, Navy and Coast Guard Administration to search for Flight 791.
+At 03:05 am, the Civil Aeronautics Administration of the Ministry of Communications of Taiwan declared an emergency and dispatched helicopters and boats of the Air Force, Navy and Coast Guard Administration to search for Flight 791.

 At 08:05 one of the rescue boats found the first pieces of debris and subsequently confirmed that Flight 791 had crashed.
 It is not known if the bodies of the flight crew were recovered.
 The captain was presumed dead by a court.

 Aircraft and crew

 The aircraft involved was an ATR 72-200 (registration B-22708, manufacturing serial number 322).
 It entered service as a passenger aircraft with TransAsia Airways on 25 August 1992.

 From September 1998 to February 2001, the aircraft was leased to Gill Airways in the United Kingdom with British registration G-BXYV.
 After returning to TransAsia Airways in 2001, the aircraft was converted into a freighter and was given its previous registration back as B-22708.

 At the time of the accident, the aircraft had 19,254 hours, and 25,529 takeoff and landing cycles.
 The aircraft was powered by two Pratt and Whitney PW124B engines.

-The captain, age 53, had been with TransAsia Airways since 1991.
+Captain Pan Teh-chung, aged 53, had been with TransAsia Airways since 1991.
 He had 14,277 hours of flight experience, including 10,608 hours on the ATR 42/72.
-The first officer, age 34, had been with TransAsia Airways since 1997 and had logged 4,578 flight hours, with 4,271 of them on the ATR 42/72.
+First Officer Liu Ching-hai, aged 34, had been with TransAsia Airways since 1997 and had logged 4,578 flight hours, with 4,271 of them on the ATR 42/72.